Last updated 7 February 2022

 - Increases attributable to wholesale energy costs since 1 Oct 2021 up to the calculation date.
 These are already effectively banked and therefore reasonably certain.

-- A projection of future increases, from the calculation date to the rest of the energy price cap calculation period, using price data from GB energy futures markets.
-While the price points are actual reported market prices, their volatility leads to a much greater degree of uncertainty.
+- A projection of future increases, from the calculation date to the rest of the energy price cap calculation period, using real traded price data from GB energy futures markets.

 How often is the energy bills forecast updated?